abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/kolla-ansible-deployment.md

 +------------------------+--------------------+--------------+-------------------+-------+-------+--------------------------+
 ```

 ## What you've learned

-You deployed OpenStack using Kolla-Ansible on an ARM-based system with Docker, networking, and compute fully configured.
+You successfully deployed OpenStack using Kolla-Ansible on an Arm-based Azure VM.

+You also resolved key challenges, including:

+- Docker permission issues
+- Arm virtualization limitations (QEMU)
+- Image compatibility (aarch64)
+- Azure networking constraints (VIP handling)
+- Single-node deployment limitations (HA disabled)

+You now have a fully functional OpenStack environment capable of launching and managing virtual machines.